SUSTAINABILITY Community Relations

 • Expansion of sales of local products and foodstuffs

-Development of "local production for local consumption" products using local products and ingredients, and promotion of local production for local consumption as a concept
+Development of “local production for local consumption” products using local products and ingredients, and promotion of local production for local and nationwide consumption as a concept

 • Welfare and childcare support

-Provision of hot water for infant milk, sales of products from nursing homes, etc.
+Provision of hot water for infant milk, watching over elderly persons, and other assistance

 • Environmental contribution